 This insidious and cruel behavior sneaks up on a person but ultimately results in serious long-term issues.
-For example, the victim described above is likely to experience low self-confidence in his ability as a husband and father, low self-esteem, lack of joy in life, loneliness, and isolation.
+For example, the victim described above is likely to experience low self-confidence in their ability as a partner and parent, low self-esteem, lack of joy in life, loneliness, and isolation.

 The consequences of the chronic stress of gaslighting might also result in health problems and reduced work performance.
 Clearly, gaslighting is no joke; it erodes multiple facets of psychosocial health, often leaving its victims with major depression, anxiety disorders, and even suicidality (Sarkis, 2018).